picnicml/doddle-benchmark/README.md

 ## doddle-benchmark
 Benchmarking [doddle-model](https://github.com/picnicml/doddle-model) implementations.

-All experiments ran multiple times (iterations) for all implementations and with fixed hyperparameters selected in a way such that models yielded similar test set performance.
+All experiments ran multiple times (iterations) for all implementations and with fixed hyperparameters, selected in a way such that models yielded similar test set performance.

 #### Linear Regression
 - dataset with 150000 training examples and 27147 test examples (10 features)